kim-junsung/deeplab2/g3doc/setup/installation.md

 To compile Custom Ops for fast inference, CUDA headers need to be linked to tensorflow.

-In a conda environment, the CUDA installation directory ${CUDA_DIR} containing the `include` folder can be found using `conda list cudatoolkit`
+In a conda environment, the CUDA installation directory ${CUDA_DIR} containing the `include` folder can be found using `conda list cudatoolkit`, and it's usually at `$CONDA_PREFIX/pkgs/cudatoolkit`.
+In this case, ${CUDA_DIR} needs to be set to `$CONDA_PREFIX/pkgs/cudatoolkit`.

-2. Go to the directory where tensorflow package is installed.
-(You can find it via `pip show tensorflow`.)
+Find the tensorflow package installation directory via `pip show tensorflow`.
-3. Then `cd` to `tensorflow/include/third_party/gpus/`.
+Then go to the directory and `cd` to `tensorflow/include/third_party/gpus/`.
 (If it doesn't exist, create one.)

-4. Symlink your CUDA include directory here:
+Symlink your CUDA include directory here:

 ```
 ln -s ${CUDA_DIR} ./cuda